-The Apple Watch Series 6 retains the design of the Apple Watch Series 4 and 5, which have been discontinued.
+The new Apple Watch 7 and Apple Watch Series 6 retain the design of the Apple Watch Series 4 and 5, which have been discontinued.
 In comparison to earlier models, it has a bigger display, smaller bezels, and rounder edges.
 A blood oxygen sensor and quicker charging are new this year.
 It also has the same standout features as before, such as an always-on display that is now brighter and a built-in compass.

 The Apple Watch Series 6 is 20% quicker than the Series 5, thanks to its S6 64-bit dual-core processor.
 The Series 6 comes in 3 different finishes: aluminum, stainless steel, and titanium.

 This Apple Watch model also has an electrocardiogram (ECG) sensor that may detect heart problems, including atrial fibrillation.
 There’s also built-in fall detection that alerts emergency contacts and services if you fall.
 Plus, there’s also a mic and speaker, which are excellent for taking calls.

 It comes in 44mm and 40mm sizes, with GPS alone and GPS + Cellular options.
 The size of the display, the material of the case, and the kind of watch band all affect the price, which is arguably the only drawback.

 The Series 6 new blue and red options are intriguing.
 In particular, the aluminum casing combines well with the brighter hues.
 Series 7 offers a bigger screen which is more edge-to-edge and 1mm bigger than its predecessor.

 Garmin Instinct 2 Solar

 This multisport smartwatch is gaining hype over the immense variety which it gives wearers.
 The Instinct 2 alone is available in several editions and two sizes, and you can get a Solar version of either their Instinct 2 Surf, Standard, or Tactical editions.